madvillax/Ragbook/README.md

 # RAGBOOK

-RAGBOOK converts source documents into a structured, ebook-style reader and keeps every AI answer connected to its supporting passage.
+RAGBOOK converts source documents into a structured, ebook-style reader and keeps every AI answer connected to its supporting

 ## What is included